lukewaldron87/e-commerce-service/README.md

-implemented entity joins in services
+implemented entity joins in services layer to maintain non-blocking architecture